axibase/atsd/finance/install.md

 ## Support

-Please contact `support-atsd@axibase.com` with any installation and configuration questions.
+Contact `support-atsd@axibase.com` with any installation questions.